 When to protect your idea as a trade secret rather than securing a patent?

-Most inventions start off as trade secrets which provides short-term protection prior to the marketing of your invention.
-Inventors are often initially cautious about revealing their inventions to others, even their patent attorney, and this is a good instinct to have.
+Most inventions start as trade secrets, which provide short-term protection before the marketing of your invention.
+Inventors are often initially cautious about revealing their inventions to others, even their patent attorneys, and this is a good instinct to have.

-Trade secret protection may be optimal and sufficient for ideas and inventions that can be used secretly and therefore could be reverse engineered (e.g. recipes).
+Trade secret protection may be optimal and sufficient for ideas and inventions that can be used secretly and, therefore, could not be reverse engineered (e.g., recipes).

-Your brand needs to be protected because you do not want to invest time and money only to find out later on that you have to switch to a different trademark because someone else already using your trademark.
+Your brand needs to be protected because you want to protect the investment in time and money to build up your trademarks.
+You do not want to invest time and money only to find out later that you have to switch to a different trademark because someone else is already using your trademark.
 In this instance, you would be infringing on that person’s trademark and will have to switch to a different trademark.

 Trademarks protect brands.
-The name of the product associated with the product or a service is called the trademark.
-A trademark is anything by which customers can identify a product or the source of a product, such as a name associated with the product.
-Typically, that would be the words that you use to refer to your product or service.
+The name of the product associated with the product or service is called the trademark.
+Under trademark law, a trademark is anything by which customers recognize a product or the source of a product.
+Typically, that would be the words or names associated with the product or service.
 When the brand or trademark is made up of words, we refer to this as a wordmark.

-If you are starting out, protect the wordmark first.
+If you are starting out, protect the wordmark first (i.e., standard character mark).
 Then, you can seek trademark protection for the other forms of trademarks if you have the available funds to do so and if it makes sense in your overall marketing and business strategy.

 To properly protect your trademark, you should conduct a search to find out if others are using a similar mark to yours.
 If not, then file a trademark application to get your trademark registered.

-Most products have a copyright.
-The images and words on the product packaging, the label, the product itself and the webpage can all be protected with a copyright.
-The advantages of a copyright registration are that it is inexpensive to secure, and the law allows you to demand attorney fees from infringers.
-Often times, your attorney fees are more costly than your damages due to someone copying your images and words without your authorization.
-Hence, being able to demand your attorney fees from the infringer is a significant leverage that can be used to force infringers to settle early on in the legal process.
-Without a copyright registration, you would have to pay your own attorney fees.
+The advantages of copyright registration are that it is inexpensive to secure, and the law allows you to demand attorney fees from infringers.
+Often, your attorney fees are more costly than your damages due to someone copying your images and words without your authorization.
+Hence, being able to demand your attorney fees from the infringer is significant leverage that can be used to force infringers to settle early on in the legal process.
+Without a copyright registration, you would have to pay your attorney fees.

-Copyrights protect original works of authorship that are fixed in a “tangible medium of expression.”
-This means that the authored or creative work has been written down on a piece of paper, saved on an electronic storage device (e.g. hard drive or flash drive), or preserved in some other tangible format.
+Under copyright laws, copyrights protect original works of authorship that are fixed in a “tangible medium of expression.”
+This definition means that the authored or creative work has been written down on a piece of paper, saved on an electronic storage device (e.g., hard drive or flash drive), or preserved in some other tangible format.
 Examples of copyrightable works include movies, videos, photos, books, diaries, articles, and software.
 Copyright does not protect ideas or useful items, which is the function of patents.
-Although software is a functional item, it can be protected by copyrights due to the creativity used in the selection, ordering, and arrangement of the various pieces of code in the software.
+Although a software program is a functional item, it can be protected by copyrights due to the creativity used in the selection, ordering, and arrangement of the various pieces of code in the software.

-A copyright does not need to be registered, but registration does have significant advantages.
-You can file your own copyright application at www.copyright.gov.
+Copyright does not need to be registered, but registration does have significant advantages.
+You can file your copyright application at www.copyright.gov.
 Importantly, if your copyright is registered, your attorney fees can be shifted to the infringer as discussed above, and you can ask the judge to award statutory damages.
-Statutory damages allow a court to impose liability on an infringer for up to 150,000 dollars even if the damages are significantly less than that amount.
+Statutory damages allow a court to impose liability on an infringer for up to 150,000 dollars, even if the damages are significantly less than that amount.

 Related article: Gray market goods for copyrighted products no longer illegal

-The following discussion will let you know how to identify which type of patent is optimal to protect your invention.
-Similar to the discussion above about securing multiple types of IP rights for your product or invention, you might be able to secure both a utility and design patent to protect your invention.
+The following discussion will help you to identify which type of patent (i.e., utility or design patent) is optimal to protect your invention.
+Similar to the discussion above about securing multiple types of IP rights for your product or invention, you might be able to obtain both a utility and a design patent to protect your invention.